FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

     }
     ```

-    > To verify the hash string:
+    > Verify hash string
     >
-    > 1. Compare the hashed result by using the secret phrase + resultJsonStr string as input for the SHA256 algorithm, generating a hashed hexString output.
-Then, compare this output with checkHexStr to confirm that the request is from OcelotPay.
+    > 1. compare hashed result; use secretPhrase + resultJsonStr string as input of SHA256 algorithm to generate a hashed hexString output and compare it with checkHexStr to verify the request is from OcelotPay

-    > 2. Parse the result JSON string.
+    > 2. parse result json string

-    For example, here's some JavaScript code for reference.
-Note that you may require[CryptoJS](https://www.npmjs.com/package/crypto-js)
+    Example code for js.
+[CryptoJS](https://www.npmjs.com/package/crypto-js) is required

     ```
     // get data from request body